unknownpgr/nft/README.md

 # NFT Automation With Solana / Metaplex

-The goal of this project is to automate publishing of Non-fungible token (NFT) via dockerizing Metaplex API.
+The goal of this project is to automate publishing of Non-fungible token (NFT) by dockerizing Metaplex API.

 ## Project Structure